surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 After logging into AcuBi Home Page, Click on **Dashboard** Section.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/e633a63e9f980e7bcc0cfcd76e32592477ab197f/images/New_version5/UD_Dashboard_image1_1.png)
 **Image 1**

   - It will navigate to Dashboard section.
 It consist of list of Tags, Dashboards and Reports Saved under **My Space** structure.

    - To View a specific dashboard, enter the dashboard name in given **Search Option**.
-  - To View the dashboards and reports in List, Click on **List View**.
+  - To View the dashboards and reports in List view, Click on **List View**.
   - To view the dashboards and reports in folder view, Click on **Folder View.**

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/New_version5/UD_Dashboard_image2.png)
 **Image 2**

  - To view the existing dashboard report click on dashboard report from the list.
  -  It will navigate to dashboard report as shown in below image.